-Students can find the detailed ICSE Class 10 Geography Syllabus in this article.
-The Class 10th ICSE Geography syllabus contains the paper pattern as well as the topics to be covered during the entire academic session.
+Students can find the detailed ICSE Class 10 Geography Syllabus on this page.
+The Class 10th ICSE Geography Syllabus contains the paper pattern as well as the topics to be covered during the entire academic session.
 Apart from the Geography Class 10 Syllabus, we have also provided the Internal Assessment, Practical/Project Work.
-Students can also download the ICSE Class 10 Syllabus for Geography in pdf format from the link below.
+Students can download the revised ICSE Class 10 Syllabus for Geography in pdf format for the year 2023 from the link below.

 ICSE Class 10 students will have one paper of Geography subject of 2 hours of duration carrying 80 marks.
 There will be an Internal Assessment of 20 marks.
 The theory paper will consist of two parts, Part I and Part II.